shib79/versaloon/dongle/firmware/README.md

   Caution: If access to unavailable address because of wrong udisk configuration, content of the target chip maybe erased, then you should program the flash again.
 For example, for STM32F103C8T6(64K flash), there is a chance to use 128K flash, but if accessing flash after 128K, all flash will be erased.
 7. Note
   Do not use Windows to format the udisk, Windows will take more 20K bytes.
-8. Bug report
-  report bugs to simonqian@simonqian.com.
-9. copyright
-  See lincense.

-About Versaloon firmware
-TBD